 Students who have successfully completed their degrees and would have been due to attend graduation ceremonies in July 2020 or January 2021 can access Digital Award Certificates on Gradintel*.
 They can also access the Higher Education Achievement Report (HEAR) via Gradintel too.
 These are official documents that can be shared with employers, other universities and anyone else who may need to see them, in the same way as physical copies.

-Summer 2020 graduates who wish to be sent a printed award certificate should submit a request through the contact form on this web page.
-Please remember to provide your current address for posting and allow 3 to 4 weeks for receipt of your certificate.
+Physical printed certificates can be requested online here.
+Please remember to provide your current address for posting and allow four weeks for receipt of your certificate.

 We are urging all our students who are about to complete their studies to ensure we have their up-to-date contact details on OSIS so we can keep in touch when we have more information.